15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 We appreciated the spacious suites

-We loved the modern comfort and location of the SpringHill Suites located just minutes from Downtown Roanoke.
+We loved the modern comfort and location of the SpringHill Suites by Marriott located just minutes from Downtown Roanoke.

-It was the perfect location for all the places we visited and is near popular places like Black Dog Salvage, Star Hill Brewery, and the greenway trail.
-In fact, you could walk along the Greenway Trail from there to Wasena Park and Black Dog Salvage.
+It was the perfect location for all the places we visited and is near popular places like Black Dog Salvage, Star Hill Brewery, and the Greenway Trail.
+In fact, you could walk along the Greenway Trail from there to Wasena Park and Black Dog Salvage from the hotel.

 The hotel has a free daily breakfast and a casual lobby bar for evening cocktails.
 There is also a complimentary shuttle to popular destinations including the airport.